Agora Contributor Guidelines

 All manuscripts submitted to Sungraphô will be double-blind reviewed by independent experts.
-Manuscripts, normally between 4000 and 6000 words, must be accompanied by a covering letter and sent to the Sungraphô Editor-in-Chief (Dr Robert Parkes, The University of Newcastle).
+Manuscripts, normally between 4000 and 6000 words, must be accompanied by a covering letter and sent to the Sungraphô Editor-in-Chief (Dr Heather Sharp, The University of Newcastle).
 The name of the author must NOT appear on the submitted manuscript.
 Submissions may have been presented at a conference but must not have been published elsewhere.
 Items appearing in Sungraphô may satisfy the C1 classification of the Department of Education and Training's Higher Education Research Data Collection (HERDC) guidelines for research publications which are: journal articles which are characterised by substantial scholarly activity, as evidenced by discussion of the relevant literature; an awareness of the history and antecedents of work described and provided in a format which allows a reader to trace sources of the work including through citations and footnotes; originality (i.e. not a compilation of existing works); veracity/validity through a peer review process; increasing the stock of knowledge; and being in a form that enables the dissemination of knowledge.

 Sungraphô Editorial Board

 Catherine Hart, Australian Catholic University